 - hot buttered rum with apple cider

-If you’ve tried this apple chai whiskey sour recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
+If you’ve tried this apple whiskey sour recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
 We love hearing from you!

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM